Citation Guidelines for GALILEO Resources

 MLA (Modern Language Association) Format

-Based on the MLA Handbook for Writers of Research Papers, 7th ed., 2009.
+The MLA Handbook for Writers of Research Papers, 8th ed., 2016.

 Based on Kate Turabian’s A Manual for Writers of Term Papers, Theses, and Dissertations, 7th ed., 2007.